 Pruning trees in summer isn't a popular option, but sometimes can be beneficial if performed with caution.
 Experienced gardeners use summer pruning to direct growth by slowing down the development of a tree or branch.
 The best timing for this form of pruning is just after the seasonal growth has reached its peak.
 By removing the total leaf surface of the plant, you reduce the amount of nutrients sent to the roots and the overall growth of the tree.

 Now that we've established when the best time of the year is to prune trees, let's talk about flowering trees.
 They don't exactly follow the rules.
 Flowering trees fall into two categories: early bloomers and late bloomers.

 Early blooming trees set buds on last year's growth.
 For example, a tree blooming early in 2018 is blooming on growth from 2017.
 If you prune over the winter, your tree won't bloom.
 Instead, prune right after the tree finishes blooming.
 Early blooming trees include:

 - Ornamental Cherry

 Trees that bloom in late spring to early summer set buds on this year's new growth.
 For example, a tree blooming in June of this year is blooming on growth from this same year.
 These trees should be pruned in early spring for the best bloom:

 - Japanese tree lilac

-Tree Pruning Methods
+Three Pruning Methods for Trees

 There are many ways to improve both the health and the shape of a tree.
 The goal of each is to create a tree with good light and air circulation, attractive qualities and strength.
 The four most popular tree pruning methods for general pruning are crown thinning, crown raising, crown reduction and crown cleaning.
 You may notice that each pruning method involves the crown of the tree.
 That's because the crown of the tree is essential for producing leaves for photosynthesis.
 Without a strong and healthy crown, the rest of the tree will weaken over time.